dungeon-keys/dungeon-keys.github.io/_posts/2024-01-07-welcome-to-jekyll.markdown

 > Questo post contiene reference per la formattazione dei post su Jekyll.
 > Rimarrà qui ad imperitura memoria del fatto che, nell'informatica, nulla è semplice come sembra.

-Jekyll requires blog post files to be named according to the following format:

-`YEAR-MONTH-DAY-title.MARKUP`

-`YEAR` is a four-digit number
-`MONTH` is a two-digit number
-`DAY` is a two-digit numbers
-`MARKUP` is the file extension representing the format used in the file (`.md` or `.markdown`).

-After that, include the necessary front matter.

 ## Headings

 # H1 - heading